 Key Differences Between Biltong and Jerky

 Many people commonly mistake biltong and jerky for each other.
-That's because, at first sight, they look very identical to each other.
+That's because, at first sight, they look very similar to each other.
 But as you're about to find out, appearance is one of the only commonalities between these two meat snacks.

-Here are the main differences between these two delicious meat snacks.
+Here are the main differences between these two delicious meat snacks:

 1. Biltong and Jerky Taste Differently